JohnEdChristensen/diver/README.md

     p5.ellipse(0, 30, 20, 80)
     p5.rotate(p5.PI / 5)
 ```
-From processo documentation:
+From processo documentation.
 Checkout more processo examples: https://proceso.cc/examples/creative_coding/

 ### Lower level APIs
 These methods are a bit more complex, but can be useful if you want to work more directly with your visuals.
 #### Pixel level drawing
-[This example (rainbow.py)](https://johnedchristensen.github.io/diver/src/?filename=rainbow.py) shows some basic usage.
+[This example (rainbow.py)](https://johnedchristensen.github.io/diver/?filename=examples/rainbow.py) shows some basic usage.
 It specifies each pixel on the canvas, so you can draw anything you want directly this way.
 It isn't very performant this way, so the resolution needs to be pretty low to run smoothly.

 #### 2D Canvas API

-[This example (squares.py)](https://johnedchristensen.github.io/diver/src/?filename=squares.py) draws to canvas using the JavaScript canvas API.
+[This example (squares.py)](https://johnedchristensen.github.io/diver/?filename=exampels/squares.py) draws to canvas using the JavaScript canvas API.
 This is much more performant than drawing pixel by pixel, and can run at higher resolutions/frame rates.
 To use this mode you'll need to know (or learn) how to use the [canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API)

 ## Limitations